 Historical and contemporary issues in the international economic arena.
 Methodology and tools of macro-and micro-economics designed to increase awareness of important international economic questions and gain a deeper understanding of how the global economy works.
-HONORS INSTITUTE ECON 34 1 Unit SEMINAR IN ECONOMICS Prerequisite: Membership in the Honors Institute.
+ECON 34 HONORS INSTITUTE SEMINAR 1 Unit IN ECONOMICS Prerequisite: Membership in the Honors Institute.
 One hour lecture.

 A seminar in directed readings, discussions and projects in economics.
 Specific topics to be determined by the instructor.
-ECON 35 DEPARTMENT HONORS 1 Unit PROJECTS IN ECONOMICS One hour lecture.
+ECON 35 DEPARTMENT HONORS 1 Unit PROJECTS IN ECONOMICS May be taken six times for credit.

 Seminar in economical readings, research, critical techniques and practice.
 Specific topics vary.

 ECON 36 SPECIAL PROJECTS IN ECONOMICS 1 Unit

 ECON 36X 2 Units

 ECON 36Y 3 Units

 ECON 36Z 4 Units

-One hour lecture for each unit of credit

-May be taken for a maximum of six units.
+Any combination of ECON 36, 36X, 36Y & 36Z may be taken a maximum of six times for credit.

+One hour lecture.

 Advanced readings research, and/or project in economics.
 Specific topics determined in consultation with instructor.

 EDUCATION

 Business & Social Sciences Division

 (650) 949-7322 www.foothill.edu/bss/

 EDUC 50 PRINCIPLES OF EDUCATION: 4 Units THE TEACHING CHALLENGE

 Four hours lecture.

 Exploration of the professional field of education for those interested in the educational system of the United States.
 Particular emphasis placed upon learning to understand the educational system in California.
-YOU CAN TEACH ONLINE EDUC 100 2 Units Advisory: Teaching experience recommended; online teaching preferred.
-Two hours lecture Exposes faculty to online learning pedagogy, online tools and resources, and teaching and learning strategies useful in developing online or hybrid courses.
+EDUC 100 YOU CAN TEACH ONLINE 2 Units Advisory: Teaching experience recommended; online teaching preferred.
+Two hours lecture.
+Exposes faculty to online learning pedagogy, online tools and resources, and teaching and learning strategies useful in developing online or hybrid courses.
 Follows step-by-step process of putting courses online.
 Addresses instructional design decisions, translates traditional content to online, outlines the actual mechanics of conducting an online class, and evaluates the course effectiveness.
 EDUC 101 CYBER TEACHERS INSTITUTE 2 Units Advisory: Teaching experience recommended; online teaching experience preferred.
+May be taken six times for credit.

 The Cyber Teachers Institute uses a highly stimulating format that allows faculty to interact with colleagues on online teaching issues of their choice.
 Based on the principle that teachers are the experts in teaching, this institute is designed to bring teachers together to learn from each other and exchange teaching innovations and solutions to online teaching problems.
 The Cyber Teachers Institute is ideal for dedicated educators in search of inspiration and renewal in the love of teaching.
-EDUC 102 ADVANCED CYBER TEACHERS 2 Units INSTITUTE Advisory: Teaching experience recommended; online teaching experience preferred.
-Two hours lecture Institute focuses on the analysis, selection, and application of methods, tools, and materials that facilitate learning in online instruction.
+EDUC 102 ADVANCED CYBER TEACHERS INSTITUTE 2 Units Advisory: Teaching experience recommended; online teaching experience preferred.
+Two hours lecture.

+Institute focuses on the analysis, selection, and application of methods, tools, and materials that facilitate learning in online instruction.
 Designed as a practicum experience, this course enables participants to identify and solve challenges in the instructional design or teaching process of their online, hybrid, or Webenhanced course.
-CURRENT ISSUES IN ONLINE LEARNING EDUC 103 Advisory: Teaching experience recommended.
+EDUC 103 CURRENT ISSUES IN ONLINE LEARNING 2 Units Non-degree applicable credit course.

+Advisory: Teaching experience recommended.
 Online teaching experience preferred.

-May be repeated six times for credit.
+May be taken six times for credit.

-Current issues in Online Learning, part of the Cyber Teachers Institute series.
-Focuses on deeper analysis of issues, policies, and practice that affect Webbased learning such as copyright, fair use, and intellectual property.
+Current issues in Online Learning, part of the Cyber Teachers' Institute series.
+Focuses on deeper analysis of issues, policies, and practice that affect web-based learning such as copyright, fair use, and intellectual property.
 Designed as a practicum experience, this course enables participants to identify and address emerging hot topics in e-learning.

-EDUC 301 INSTRUCTIONAL METHODS & MEDIA 1 Unit EDUC 301X 2 Units EDUC 301Y 3 Units EDUC 301Z 4 Units Advisory: Pass/No Pass.
-One hour lecture for each unit of credit.
-May be taken three times for credit.
+EDUC 301 INSTRUCTIONAL METHODS & MEDIA 1 Unit

+EDUC 301X 2 Units

+EDUC 301Y 3 Units

+EDUC 301Z 4 Units

+Advisory: Pass/No Pass.